yagam11/cookie-popup_project/README.md

 # cookie-popup_project
-A cookie-popup_project using basic JavaScript
+A cookie-popup_project using basic JavaScript by john fall 2022